-The management of the Company has evaluated potential impacts of COVID-19 on the activities and business of the Company and concluded, that it has no significant impact on the business continuity.
+The management of the Company has evaluated potential impacts of covid-19 on the activities and business of the Company, included it in the risk assessment (see note D.11) and concluded, that it has no significant impact on the business continuity.
 Therefore the financial statements are prepared assuming that the Company will continue as a going concern.